WRITERS’ AND CONTRIBUTORS’ GUIDELINES

 Short Articles

 While we always welcome in-depth features from experienced journalists (more on this below), the best way for new writers to break in is via our section for briefs, entitled Field Notes.
 We usually run several pieces in this section per quarter.
-Often, these are related to the issue’s theme, but we also assign stories on unique artisans, craftsmanship events, and other topics.
-As mentioned above, fine art is not our primary focus, though we will consider the occasional story pitch on a fine art topic, if it also illuminates a unique angle and/or larger theme related to our core mission and values.
+Sometimes these are related to the theme we're exploring at the time; just as often, we include stories about unique artisans, craftsmanship events, and other topics.
+As mentioned above, fine art is not our primary focus, though we will consider the occasional pitch on a fine art topic, if it also illuminates a fresh angle and/or larger theme related to our core mission and values.

 As part of the package, writers for Field Notes are expected to provide or help source images, assist our editors with writing photo captions, and collect social media handles (for sources, subjects, and other interested parties) to help us promote the story.

-LENGTH: The sweet spot for a Field Notes piece is 800–1000 words, although we will occasionally approve up to 1,500 words for stories that require more space and depth than a standard brief, but aren’t quite feature-length.
+LENGTH: The sweet spot for a Field Notes piece is around 1,000 words, although we will occasionally approve up to 1,500 words for stories that require more space and depth than a standard brief, but aren’t quite feature-length.

 IMAGES: We like to run at least 8 to 10 images per piece, depending on the subject.
 Ideally, we prefer to have at least 15 to 20 good images to choose from.